haiyuan-yu-lab/NetFlow3D/README.md

 - `{job_name}/`

-	This is a folder containing intermediate files by NetFlow3D:
+	This is a folder containing intermediate files:
 	1. `Input_parameters.txt`: Records the input parameters.
    	2. `Expr_uniprots.txt`: Contains UniProt IDs of expressed genes.
 	3. `Per_residue_info.txt`: Summarizes mutation information for each residue.